brunsgaard/brunsgaard.io/content/post/helloworld.md

 ## Hello world in Go

-Here's an example of hello world in go:
+Here's an example of hello world in Go:

 ```go
 package main